The one key habit to boost your creativity

 Did it work?

 Of course not.
 I bet millions of things were racing through your mind.
-But pat yourself in the back because you’ve successfully started a habit.
+But pat yourself on the back because you’ve successfully started a habit.

-Once you have mastered granting a couple minutes for yourself in the morning, you can begin to try three creativity prompts during your you-time that will help you trigger your creativity faster: a fun warm up (it can be anything, from 5 minutes of yoga to running 10km), followed by a short meditation (it will help you with your focus and being in the present moment) and of course pen and paper (to write down anything that may come up to your mind).
+Once you have mastered granting yourself a couple of minutes in the morning, you can begin to try three creativity prompts during your you-time that will help you trigger your creativity faster: a fun warm-up (it can be anything, from 5 minutes of yoga to running 10km), followed by a short meditation (it will help you focus and be in the present moment) and, of course, pen and paper (to write down anything that may come to your mind).

 Want to know more about these prompts?
-Check out this post where I explain each one of them in detail and give you more ideas to make the most out of your you-time in the morning.
+Check out this post, where I explain each of them in detail and give you more ideas to make the most out of your time in the morning.